-Wyndham Hotels has a \$36 million management guarantee receivable related to a single hotel management agreement that provides the hotel owner with a guarantee of a certain level of profitability based upon various metrics.
-The collectability of this receivable is contingent on the future profitability of the managed hotels subject to the management agreement.
+Wyndham Hotels has \$41 million management guarantee receivables related to hotel management agreements that provides the hotel owners with a guarantee of a certain level of profitability based upon various metrics.
+The collectability of these receivables are contingent on the future profitability of the managed hotels subject to the management agreements.
 See Note 13-Commitments and Contingencies for further detail.

-As of December 31, 2016, there were no significant concentrations of credit risk with any individual counterparty or groups of counterparties.
+As of December 31, 2017, there were no significant concentrations of credit risk with any individual counterparty or groups of counterparties.